 According to the forecast models, expansive ridging (blocking) is going to set up from the Pacific Northwest into western Canada and Alaska.
 This means that a general warming trend will occur in all of those regions, however it could take a decent amount of time before that warmth sets up in the northwestern U.S. into the Northern Plains.
 It’s important for me to point out that the forecast models have been all over the place due to this transition.
 While most meteorologists have gone from very warm forecasts to very cold forecasts (probably because of what the forecast models are showing), let me caution everyone that the long-range model guidance will likely not handle this transition well.

 It still seems to me that the “real deal” cold won’t establish itself over the eastern half of the United States until mid-January or maybe even closer to February, but January is going to bring with it several Arctic intrusions with a number of winter storm opportunities.
+I think it’ll be important to have someone like the WDR Roofing Company – Cedar Park look at your roof and look at your emergency storm plans for this winter.
+It’s important to be prepared.
 As I’ve said since July, December would be warm, January would be a transition month, and February would be brutal (cold-wise).
 For all of you snow lovers out there, you actually don’t want such a cold pattern that the dominant storm track gets shoved too far to the south.
 In particular, that happened a few times last winter across the South, and I remember during the 2009-10 winter, there were places along the Gulf Coast (like Houston) getting snow before regions to the north were.
 In other words, you typically want to get just enough cold air for a winter storm!